examachine/pisi/README.md

 ##Synopsis:

-PISI is a new package manager for the PARDUS distribution.
+PISI is the next-gen package manager initially developed for the PARDUS distribution in 2005.
 In Turkish, PISI means "kitty", and like a kitty, it is featureful and small.
+Multiple Linux distributions have adopted or tried PISI.

 Some of its distinctive features:

  - Implemented in python
  - Efficient and small
  - Package sources are written in XML and python
- - Fast database access implemented with berkeley DB
+ - Fast database access implemented with Berkeley DB
  - Integrates low-level and high-level package operations (dependency resolution)
  - Framework approach to build applications and tools upon
  - Comprehensive CLI and a user-friendly qt GUI (distributed separately)
  - Extremely simple package construction

+PISI is quite portable and appropriate for embedded systems, and is a comprehensive packaging solution for any OS environment beyond Pardus derivatives.

 ##Package contents: